the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-case-study-google.md

 * An employee representative on the company board
 * A chief diversity officer who could speak directly to the board

-Google agreed to end the use of private arbitration in sexual harassment cases.
+Google agreed to end the use of private arbitration in sexual harassment cases, but did not agree to the rest of the demands.

 [Source, NYT, accessed 18 May 2021](https://www.nytimes.com/2018/11/01/technology/google-walkout-sexual-harassment.html)